Caliburn-Micro/caliburn-micro.github.io/documentation/4.0.0/event-aggregator.md

 2. `SubscribeOnBackgroundThread`.
 2. `SubscribeOnUIThread`.

-It's advised that you decide on marshing at one end and follow that consistently through the app.
+It's advised that you decide on marshalling at one end and follow that consistently through the app.